What will it cost for my dog to stay at the Palace?

 We will take names throughout the year for the holidays (Spring Break, Thanksgiving, and Christmas), choose dogs from that list that meet the criteria, and let people know at least 2 months in advance if their dog (or dogs) is part of the “holiday group” for whichever holiday.
 For example, for Spring Break in March we will let you know by mid-January–at the latest–if your dog has a room at the Palace for the Spring Break holiday.

 And just to help clarify, when we talk about the holidays we mean Spring Break week (whatever dates the University of Iowa observes for its spring break), the Wednesday before Thanksgiving ’til the Sunday following Thanksgiving, and the 22nd of December ’til the 2nd of January.
-We will do check ins and check outs on Wednesdays during these holiday times.
+We will do check in/outs on the Wednesday before Thanksgiving and if Christmas or New Year's Eve falls on a Thursday.